hlf20010508/telegram-onedrive/README.md

 # telegram-onedrive
 > A telegram bot to transfer files to onedrive without file size limitation.
+Restricted content supported.

 ## Introduction
 This project is based on telethon.

 This bot can transfer the file you send or forward to OneDrive automatically.

+It can even transfer restricted content, just send the message link to the bot.

 No file size limitation.